HaSa1002/Is-there-Life-Point-and-Click-Adventure-Engine/README.md

 -	Designed for 2D Point and Click Adventure
 - Deliverd Lua support
 -	Animations
+- New Update Cirlce (Message/Event driven)

 ## In Development ##
 - Entity Component System (Lua, but with heavy impact for the Engine)
-- New Update Cirlce (Message/Event driven)
+- Player
+- TextObjects

 ## Planned ##